-The cooldown period in minutes.
+Set the cooldown period in minutes.
 In the cooldown period after a buy or sell, the coin will not be rebought.

 Auto merge positions

-When enabled, all your positions of the same currency will be merged every time/always.
+When enabled, all your positions of the same currency will be merged every time.
 This could be interesting when you automatically synchronize positions.
 When you enable auto-merge, the "max positions per coins" won't be taken into account as all positions will be merged into one position.

 Troubleshooting the buy settings